OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - Host exercisers to test PCIe, memory and HSSI interfaces (these can be removed from the AFU region after your FIM design is complete to provide more resource area for workloads).
 - Port gasket and partial reconfiguration support.

-For more information on the Platform Interface Manager (PIM) and AFU development and testing, please refer to the [OFS AFU Development Guide](/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005/).
+For more information on the Platform Interface Manager (PIM) and AFU development and testing, please refer to the [OFS AFU Development Guide].